kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 `storageClassMap` regularly.
 Particularly, LVM StorageManager behaviors as follows:

 1. Walks through classes in its `storageClassMap` regularly
-2. Fetch VGs (volume groups) of each class if `storageSources` is specified
+2. Fetch the VG of each class if `volumeGroup` is specified
-3. Sum up the `VG size`, and compare it with the capacity in StorageClass API object
+3. Compare the value in `VG size` with the capacity in StorageClass API object
 4. Update the capacity in StorageClass object if there is a difference

-**Note:** For the alpha phase, thinly-provisioned VGs (overcommit) is not supported, We'll consider it in a subsequent phase.
+**Note:** For the alpha phase, thinly-provisioned VG (overcommit) is not supported, We'll consider it in a subsequent phase.

-Though a list of VGs can be configured as storage source, it's not recommend to pass in more than one VG.
-We may suffer from some edge-cases:

-Suppose we have two VGs on a node for provisioning, VG1 and VG2, and they each has 10GB available, then the reported capacity would be 20GB, but a pod with storage request of 15GB could not be satisfied indeed.

 ##### Change in Populator